tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * **Answer** Solidity is:

- * A high-level object-oriented programming language.
+ * A high-level, object-oriented programming language.

  * It is the language used to write smart contracts on the Ethereum blockchain.